 The IRS wants to be sure that owners of IRAs and participants in 401(k)s and other workplace retirement plans are properly taking and reporting required minimum distributions.
 The agency knows that some folks age 70½ and older aren't taking their annual RMDs, and it's looking at this closely.
 Those who fail to take the proper amount can be hit with a penalty equal to 50% of the shortfall.
 Also on the IRS's radar are early retirees and others who take payouts before reaching age 59½ and who don't qualify for an exception to the 10% penalty on these early distributions.

 Individuals age 70½ and older must take RMDs from their retirement accounts by the end of each year.
 However, there's a grace period for the year in which you turn 70½: You can delay the payout until April 1 of the following year.
 A special rule applies to those still employed at age 70½ or older: You can delay taking RMDs from your current employer's 401(k) until after you retire (this rule doesn't apply to IRAs).
-The amount you have to take each year is based on the balance in each of your accounts as of December 31 of a prior year and a life-expectancy factor found in IRS Publication 590-B.
+The amount you have to take each year is based on the balance in each of your accounts as of December 31 of a prior year and the life-expectancy factor found in IRS Publication 590-B.

 Claiming Rental Losses

 Claiming a large rental loss can command the IRS's attention.
 Normally, the passive loss rules prevent the deduction of rental real estate losses.
 But there are two important exceptions.
 If you actively participate in the renting of your property, you can deduct up to $25,000 of loss against your other income.
 This $25,000 allowance phases out at higher income levels.
 A second exception applies to real estate professionals who spend more than 50% of their working hours and more than 750 hours each year materially participating in real estate as developers, brokers, landlords or the like.
-They can write off losses without limitation.
+They can write off rental losses.

 The IRS actively scrutinizes rental real estate losses.
 If you're managing properties in your retirement, you may qualify under the second exception.
 Or, if you sell a rental property that produced suspended passive losses, the sale opens the door for you to deduct the losses.
 Just be ready to explain things if a big rental loss prompts questions from the IRS.